James-LSK/MUGIC_Mindstorms/README.md

 More about MUGIC here: https://mugicmotion.com/

 ## Instructions
+### Setting Up MUGIC
 1. Install MAX: https://cycling74.com/downloads
 2. Download and run MUGIC_Connect 1.5.0: https://mugicmotion.com/free-tryouts
 3. Run ``MUGIC_Starter.maxproj`` (provided in this repository.
 Credit: Mari Kimura)
 4. Connect your MUGIC unit to your computer.
 Tutorials here: https://mugicmotion.com/instruction-videos

+### Setting Up LEGO EV3 Mindstorms
+1. Download and flash the EV3Dev disk image onto your micro SD card.
+Image file and instructions here: https://www.ev3dev.org/docs/getting-started/#step-1-download-the-latest-ev3dev-image-file
+2. Inser the SD card into the EV3 unit and turn it on
-5. Connect your EV3 unit to the same network
+2. Connect your EV3 unit to the same network either through WIFI (instructions below) or a USB cable
 6. Move ``mugic_receiver.py`` to the EV3
 7. Run ``remote_start.py``